 4. Unique Insight: bringing together the best of the Native, Collective & Market Insights to establish an understanding of the market and opportunity that is based on the company’s unique capabilities and the market’s unique opportunities

-The ultimate opportunity is when companies leverage Unique Insight to establish a sustainable and defendable competitive advantage…don’t get us wrong, this isn’t easy, but it pays off in profitability, stability and growth.
-A word of caution, most companies need to progress along the Insight journey…it is very difficult to skip steps and sustain the momentum.
+The ultimate opportunity is when companies leverage Unique Insight to establish a sustainable and defendable competitive advantage… don’t get us wrong, this isn’t easy, but it pays off in profitability, stability and growth.
+A word of caution, most companies need to progress along the Insight journey… it is very difficult to skip steps and sustain momentum.

-In a recent HBR Blog post, “Diagnose Your Customer Culture” (http://blogs.hbr.org/2014/01/diagnose-your-customer-culture/), Linda and Chris Brown point to seven components of a customer culture that are closely related to achieving Unique Insight.
+In the HBR Blog post, “Diagnose Your Customer Culture“, Linda and Chris Brown point to seven components of a customer culture that are closely related to achieving Unique Insight.
 Their post hits the highlights of some of the challenges companies face when trying to achieve Unique Insight.